 There are changes to be implemented in 2017 to the IEMA Foundation Certificate by 1 January 2017 and the IEMA Associate Certificate courses by 1 July 2017 and these are aligned to the new membership structure to improve the career path.

 From 1 January 2017 the IEMA Foundation Certificate will change from a 4 day to a 5 day course.
-Everyone who successfully completes this new 5 day course, passing the 1 hour online multiple choice course will be eligible to Associate membership of IEMA.
+Everyone who successfully completes this new 5 day course, passing the 1 hour online multiple choice test will be eligible to Associate membership of IEMA.

 This new IEMA Foundation will be assessed with an online multiple choice exam, hosted by IEMA and you receive your results as soon as the exam is completed.